Skip to content

 * endpoints.ts

-This option is allow to add some meta information for endpoint request.
+This option allows to add some meta information for endpoint request.

-Can be helpful if you need customize base url for http request.
+Can be helpful if you need to customize the base URL for http request.

 ts